How Fintechs Can Scale Engineering Cheaply and Sustainably in 2026

 Several strategies tend to show strong results.

-They arrive ready to contribute with minimal onboarding.
-That reduces ramp time and avoids costly mistakes.
+They arrive ready to contribute with minimal onboarding, so you end up saving on ramp time and avoiding costly mistakes in the software development process.

 Lean into AI and automation where it makes sense.